Netskope-Tech/AWS-TGW-IPsec-Automation-Gov-Cloud-/README.md

-# Netskope-TGW-management - Failover automation solution for AWS TGW - Netskope IPsec tunnels
+# Netskope-TGW-management - Failover automation solution for AWS TGW - Netskope IPsec tunnels (Gov Cloud)

 The solution deploys Lambda function that's been triggered by the CloudWatch event rule for IPsec tunnel status change.
 When called by the CloudWatch event rule, the function checks if the both tunnel to the Netskope PoP are down, and if so, it scans all the TGW route tables for the static route pointing to the TGW VPN attachments for the corresponding Site-to-Site VPN connection, and replaces them with the alternative static route to the failover PoP.